-V. Maintenance of Effort - Progress and Potential New Sources
+IV.
+Maintenance of Effort - Progress and Potential New Sources

-Since the last update, the TANF MOE Team is preparing its FFY2018 report to its federal grantor, the ACF-204 report.
-The FFY2017 MOE process between DSHS and external partners has been reviewed by the State Auditor's Office, and each MOE sources' processes were evaluated to ensure compliance with federal guidelines.
-The TANF MOE Team is now reviewing federal guidelines to ensure the State of Washington continues to meet its MOE obligations with respect to proposed changes in TANF MOE reauthorization legislation.
+Since the last update, the TANF MOE Team finalized the FFY2018 report to its federal grantor, the ACF-204 report.
+The MOE process between DSHS and external partners has been reviewed by the State Auditor's Office, and each MOE sources' processes were evaluated to ensure compliance with federal guidelines.
+The TANF MOE Team has ensured the 2018 MOE claim reflects the most accurate, reliable, and verifiable expenditures, and will use the 2018 claim as a standard for future work.